-"4:1:1" This value indicates a set of color samples for each luminance sample.
+"4:1:1" This value indicates one set of color component samples for each 4 luminance samples.

-Klyne & McIntyre Standards Track [Page 42] - The feature tag is intended primarily for use in the following applications, protocols, services, or negotiation mechanisms:
+- The feature tag is intended primarily for use in the following applications, protocols, services, or negotiation mechanisms:

 Color image printing and display applications where the data resource used may depend upon color handling capabilities of the recipient.